SeabookChen/seabookchen.net/_posts/2014-05-03-use-a-button-to-display-disqus-comments-count-and-load-comments-onclick.md

 description: "How to create a button to display Disqus comments count and load comments onClick event."
 categories: [notes, popular]
 tags: [disqus, javascript]
-alias: [/2014/05/01/]
+alias: [/2014/05/03/]
 utilities: highlight, show-hidden
 ---
-Considering most visitors of this site won't read comments, within those who read comments, only few of them would actually say something, it might be a good idea to avoid loading Disqus comments by default, so that page speed can be increased slightly to make the majority happier, as Disqus creation makes enormous amount of requests.
+Considering most of the site visitors don't read comments, within those who read comments, only few of them would actually say something, it might be a good idea to avoid loading Disqus comments by default.
+Since Disqus makes enormous amount of requests during creation, disabling it will increase page's loading speed slightly.

+Therefore here is a note on
-Therefore a "Show Comments" button is used in each post to load Disqus comments `onClick` event.
+how to create a "Show Comments" button to load Disqus comments `onClick` event.
 To improve user experience,
 the comments count will be pulled using Disqus API and displayed right in this button.